intellectivelab/docs.intellectivelab.com/index.md

 ## Unity Overview
 Unity is an integration framework that provides out of the box or low-code access to multiple repositories.
 It works on prem or in the cloud to connect applications to one or more ECM, BPM, and data repositories.
 It is a fast path to integration, supporting digital transformation, application modernization, and ECM/BPM migration.

-Unity solution connects your business application users with multiple repositories, workflows, and content systems
+Unity solution connects your business application users with multiple repositories, workflows, and content systems.

 ![unity-scheme](.\images\unity-scheme.png)